 When to get a real estate attorney

 Even if you’re working with a real estate agent and living in a state that doesn’t require an attorney, having one can help your transaction go more smoothly, especially if it’s a complicated one.

 - Purchasing a home in another state

-- You’re purchasing a foreclosure, short sale, or estate-sale property
+- You’re purchasing a foreclosed, short sale, or estate-sale property

 - You hope to use your home to operate a home-based business, short-term rental, or use it in a way that might violate zoning laws

 - You’re buying a home with environmental issues, such as radon or mold

 - You’re purchasing a home independently, without an agent